Scooby-Doo! and Kiss: Rock and Roll Mystery: Plot

 A strange, perpetually barefoot fortune-teller named Chikara says the witch is from an alternate universe called Kissteria and plans to use the Black Diamond Kiss uses in their hit song "Detroit Rock City" to summon a monster called The Destroyer to conquer the Earth, which Velma finds hard to believe.
 To stop the Crimson Witch, the gang uses the diamond to lure the witch.
 However, the Crimson Witch chases them through a portal to Kissteria.
 She manages to steal the diamond and unleash The Destroyer, but the gang and Kiss arrive in a spaceship to stop the monster.
 The gang then returns to Earth, where they wake up believing the witch's gas caused them all to have a hallucination.
-They unmask the Crimson Witch as Delilah, who not only wished to sell the Black Diamond (needed for laser technology) to a competing defense company as revenge against her former employers, but to also keep Mystery Inc. away from her scheme while disguised as a security guard, fearing they might mess up her entire plot.
-Defeated, Delilah vows to sue Mystery Inc. for her exposure before she is carted off to jail, and Kiss agrees to see her in court on their behalf.
+They unmask the Crimson Witch as Delilah, who not only wished to sell the Black Diamond (needed for laser technology) to a competing defense company as revenge against her former employers, but to also prevent Mystery Inc. from entering Kiss World by disguising herself as a security guard in fear of them trying to expose her plot.
+Defeated, Delilah is carted off to jail for her crimes against the park and its staff.

 Later, the Starchild kisses Daphne right in front of Fred.
 Daphne then kisses Fred on the cheek, much to his delight.
 The Demon gives Shaggy and Scooby a smile.
 Shaggy and Scooby then see Kiss fly away with the Black Diamond to present it to the Smithsonian Institution.
-Shaggy asks Scooby if they should tell Velma about what they saw.
-However, Scooby suggests they do not, stating: "Why rock her world?"
+Shaggy asks Scooby if they should tell Velma regarding the uneasiest case Mystery Inc. has ever solved in their entire lives.
+However, Scooby suggests they do not, simply stating: "Why rock her world?"